Old Rail Trail: History

 The Moate-Garrycastle section was officially opened by Taoiseach Enda Kenny in October 2015.
 In September 2015 the Westmeath Independent reported that the greenway could provide a "€15m boost" to the local economy.

 The section was extended up to Ballymahon road (White gates) in December 2016, with plans to eventually extend into Athlone town.

 As of 2015, plans by a community development organisation in Kilbeggan, County Westmeath, were underway to connect the Greenway to the Offaly Cycleways at Kilbeggan with a greenway to Tullamore, County Offaly.
 Work was planned to begin by summer 2016.

-A new bridge to cross the River Shannon in Athlone was allocated €8.1m funding and was planned to begin construction in June 2021.
+A new bridge to cross the River Shannon in Athlone was allocated €8.1m funding and began construction in 2021.
+The bridge opened in August 2023.

-Parts of railway not greenway should reopening to trains on February 10th 2023 All Ireland Rail Review on reopening and restoring the service was looked at.

 Access points

 The following is a list of the access points to the cycleway.